<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 FAFSA and CSS Profile Deadlines

-Since most colleges award their financial aid on a first-come, first-served basis, it's best to fill out the FAFSA and CSS Profile as close as possible to October 1 each year (this year, the FAFSA will be available in December).
+Since most colleges award their financial aid on a first-come, first-served basis, it's best to fill out the FAFSA and CSS Profile as close as possible to October 1 each year.

-Many colleges and universities have financial aid application deadlines throughout the months of January and February.
-Go directly to the schools' website to learn their financial aid deadlines.
+Many colleges and universities have financial aid application deadlines throughout January and February.
+Go directly to the school's website to learn their financial aid deadlines.

 State-By-State Deadlines for FAFSA

-The U.S. Department of Education's website has a list of student aid deadlines by state.
+The U.S. Department of Education's website lists student aid deadlines by state.
 While some say "as soon as possible after October 1st," most others have specific dates, which could be as early as mid-January.
 If your state is not listed on this FAFSA form, then you need to research your state's application policy and deadline by looking up your state's financial aid administrator website.

 Final Reminders